Skip to main content

 3. Enter your recruiting email address

-5. Add the DNS records Tenzo shows (SPF/DKIM and inbound routing records)
+6. Add the DNS records Tenzo shows (SPF/DKIM and the inbound MX record)

 High-volume sending setup screen